Activism with verifiable electronic evidence.

 eIDAS Compliance

-Compliant with Regulation (EU) 910/2014
+Compatible with Regulation (EU) 910/2014

-ESIGN & UETA Compliance
+ESIGN & UETA

-Valid under US ESIGN and UETA laws
+Compatible with US ESIGN and UETA frameworks

-Advanced Electronic Signature (AES)
+Electronic Signature Infrastructure

-Signature Features in Causfy:
+Features of the Signature Process in Causfy:

 - Unique Identification: The signer is linked to the signature unequivocally through OTP (One-Time Password) verification and technical metadata.